JimmyTran1206/JPACRUDProject/README.md

 ![](showCharizard.png)

 ## Description
-This is an application allowing users to Create, Retrieve, Update, and Delete (CRUD) Pokemons their favorite collection.
+This is an application allowing users to Create, Retrieve, Update, and Delete (CRUD) Pokemons to create their favorite collection.

 - Users can view a cool collection of all the pokemon of their choice all in once place, including the strongest and the weakest in the set.
 The colletion is auto updated as new pokemon is added.
 ![](welcomeScreen.png)